 Video 1: Band version, arranged by Frank Bencriscutto, in a nearly flawless rendition by Michael Haithcock and the University of Michigan Symphony Band:

-Video 2: Original version for orchestra
+Video 2: Original version for orchestra, with a score to follow:

 Now some links: